-7.2 The budget for 2022/23 includes a provision of £5.200million for works on Phase 3 of the re-development of garage sites, and £3.375m for further Council new build schemes.
-It also includes a provision of £2.099million to purchase properties developed by Colchester Amphora Homes for the Council.
+7.2 The budget for 2023/24 includes a provision of £3.300m for further Council new build schemes and also includes a provision of £1.140million to purchase properties developed by Colchester Amphora Homes for the Council.
 It should be noted that a number of assumptions have to be made on the timing and cost of these projects, but the budgets will be monitored and revised as part of the annual budget setting and capital monitoring processes.
 Further estimated provision has been made in subsequent years for these schemes in the CMTFF.